Benefits Administration Manual - Long Term Disability

 917. Changing Plan Categories

-Employees who change from the Miscellaneous/Non-Safety/OASDI category to the Peace Officers/Firefighters/Safety/Non-OASDI category or vice versa should complete Sections A, B and C of the LTD enrollment form, and then submit the form to their personnel office for completion of Section D.
+Employees who change from the Miscellaneous/Non-Safety/OASDI category to the Peace Officers/Firefighters/Safety/Non-OASDI category or vice versa should check the Changing Plan Option and complete Sections A, B and C of the LTD enrollment form, and then submit the form to their personnel office for completion of Section D.

 The personnel office will send the form to SCO for implementation of the new premium.